 Check Out: 25 Best Beginner Anime on Netflix (part 1)

-Otonashi is confused by the morality of the battlefront’s actions as they orchestrate and execute operations against Angel.
+Otonashi is confused by the morality of the battlefront’s actions as they orchestrate and take the life of operations against Angel.
 Ultimately, Otonashi and Angel are able to find out the purpose of the afterlife school – letting those who have endured trauma and hardships in life move on.
 It’s a tearjerker to watch their struggle to let go of the attachments to their past lives as they try to let go.

-Death Parade is a 12-episode series about unmasking people and their true nature.
+Parade is a 12-episode series about unmasking people and their true nature.
 If all you knew was its viral OP, it would seem to be gleeful with characters who love dancing.
-After death, there is no heaven or hell.
+After , there is no heaven or the nether region.
 Instead, the recently deceased are taken to a bar where they have to play random games with their fate being wagered on it by an attendant.
 The true nature of each person will be revealed in this ghastly parade where Decim awaits at Quindecim!

 Check Out: 50 Best Anime Characters with White Hair